srcwr/maps-cstrike/README.md

 	- `nginx_nocf/`
 		- non-cloudflare version of the nginx configs.
 Old and won't be used.
 	- `venus.fastdl.me/`
-		- HTML files for the subdomain that serves [RawInput2BunnyhopAPE](https://github.com/rtldg/RawInput2BunnyhopAPE) `.bsp` checksums.
+		- HTML files for the subdomain that serves some static files.
 	- `compose.yml`
 		- Docker compose file for spinning up a fastdl node.
-	- `compose.yml`
+	- `compose_nocf.yml`
 		- Docker compose file for spinning up a non-cloudflare fastdl node.
 	- `embedded-privacy-policy.html`
 		- Basic minimal privacy policy that's appended to pages.